ntoll/ntoll.github.io/posts/why-computers-3.md

 and "B".
-Because of the **consecutive** arrangement of the switches, the states of the switches and the resulting behaviour of the bulb match the truth table for "and": if both switches are on, then the bulb is on (representing "true"), othewise, in all other combination of switch states, the bulb is off (representing "false").
+Because of the **consecutive** arrangement of the switches, the states of the switches and the resulting behaviour of the bulb match the truth table for "and": if both switches are on, then the bulb is on (representing "true"), otherwise, in all other combination of switch states, the bulb is off (representing "false").

 Here's the diagram for the "or" circuit: